 5. Belle Brise in Pomerol - extremely promising 2016 juice.

-7. Cantenac Brown - great visit, several vintages to taste of red (2015-2014-2013-2012-2011-2010), tasted also white Brane Cantenac (Alto) which was surprisingly well-made.
-Great 2015 red which edges 2010, fine 2014 and 2011 while 2012 gives very much pleasure.
-Great hopes for 2016 here also.
+7. Cantenac Brown - great visit, several vintages to taste in red (2015-2014-2013-2012-2011-2010), and also white Brane Cantenac (Alto), which was surprisingly well-made.
+Great 2015 red, which edged 2010, fine 2014, and 2011 while 2012 gave very much pleasure.
+Great hopes for 2016 here, also.

 9. Seguin (Pessac-Leognan) - fine 2014 and 2015, 2016 promises quite a "paradise".

-11. Tertre Roteboeuf - 2016 promises heaven but 2015 TR was simply otherworldy!
+11. Tertre Roteboeuf - 2016 promises heaven but 2015 TR was otherworldy!

-12. Jean-Luc Thunevin - tasted several 2014s from his portfoljo and a few 2015s.
-Jean-Luc was absent travelling abroad.
-Very impressive 2014s here including Grand Vin, splendid 2015 Bad Boy, 2015 Bad Boy Syrah and 2015 Bad Boy Chardonnay.
-Also here big expectation for 2016!
+12. Jean-Luc Thunevin - tasted several 2014s from his portfolio and a few 2015s.
+Jean-Luc was absent from traveling abroad.
+Very impressive 2014s here, including Grand Vin, splendid 2015 Bad Boy, 2015 Bad Boy Syrah, and 2015 Bad Boy Chardonnay.
+Also, here is a big expectation for 2016!

-Another version of Bad Boy and it tastes just fine!
+Another version of Bad Boy, and it tastes just fine!

-Julia is both Haut Medoc wine and Pauillac wine, meaning it has vines growing in both appelations.
+Julia is both Haut Medoc wine and Pauillac wine, meaning it has vines growing in both appellations.
 The latter has vines growing on excellent soil between Lynch Bages and Latour.
 Despite many attempts from chateau owners in the area to sell her vineyard in Pauillac, she firmly refuses to do so.

 Great view from Tour Saint Christophe towards Troplong Mondot

-Sandy gravel, limestones and clay - components of great soil here
+Sandy gravel, limestones, and clay - components of great soil here

 85 2014s in red to taste at La Croizille